Uli Weber: Biography

 The year 2018 saw the publication of The Allure of Horses, an extraordinary volume by Assouline, a publisher specializing in luxury culture, which encapsulates Weber’s five years of work on the deep bond between humans and horses.
 Presented in London and Milan, amongst other places, the book inspired a series created for Hackett London in 2019, featuring fine art photos of polo: dazzling shots that highlight the symbiosis between player and horse, earning the artist a solo exhibition at Christie’s, where the photos were subsequently auctioned.

 In 2022, Weber presented two retrospective exhibitions: Seductions, accompanied by a book of the same name published by il Cigno CC Edizioni, at Palazzo Riso in Palermo, Sicily’s leading museum of modern and contemporary art; and Moments at Ljubljana Castle, Slovenia’s most important exhibition space.

 The 2024 collaboration with the Italian Ministry of Culture and Cinecittà has led to the publication of Dive & Madrine in the Electa Photo series, featuring Weber’s reinterpretation of historic film portraits from the archives of the Istituto Luce and Magnum, creating a bridge between the icons of Italian cinema past and present.
-So much so that the President of Cinecittà emphasized how “Uli Weber’s masterful shots have redefined the festival’s legacy”.
 Previewed at the Venice Film Festival, accompanied by a major exhibition, the project was acclaimed by critics and audiences alike.
 The book went on to earn industry recognition when it won second prize in the Professional Book category at the 2025 International Photography Awards.

-In 2025, Il Mezzogiorno, Weber′s sixth publication, was launched in Tricase, Puglia.
-This event was co-presented by Academy Award-winning actress Dame Helen Mirren, whose text also features in the volume alongside a foreword by critic Denis Curti.
-Published by Electa Photo, the book presents a visual exploration of Southern Italy - Sicily, Calabria, Sardinia, Puglia, and Abruzzo among its regions - and highlights the contrasts of landscape, history, and human influence that define the area, also known as Il Mezzogiorno.
+In 2025, Il Mezzogiorno ("The South"), Weber's sixth publication, was launched in Tricase, Apulia.
+This event was co-presented by Academy Award-winning actress Helen Mirren, whose text also features in the volume alongside a foreword by the critic Denis Curti.
+Published by Electa Photo, the book presents a visual exploration of Southern Italy - Sicily, Calabria, Sardinia, Apulia, and Abruzzo, among its regions - and highlights the contrasts of landscape, history, and human influence that define the area, also known as Il Mezzogiorno.
 A portion of the proceeds from the publication supports the non-profit organisation Save the Olives, which combats the Xylella fastidiosa bacterium affecting olive trees in Southern Italy and is supported by its advisory member and spokesperson, Dame Helen Mirren.